 Former Arunachal Pradesh CM Kalikho Pul’s son found dead at his UK apartment

-The Pul family is trying to get in touch with the Indian High Commission in the UK, so that Shubanso Pul’s body could be brought back home.
+The Pul family is trying to get in touch with the Indian High Commission in the UK so that Shubanso Pul’s body can be brought back home.

-Former Arunachal Pradesh Chief Minister Kalikho Pul’s son, Shubanso Pul was found dead at his apartment in Brighton, Sussex on Tuesday, EastMojo reported.
-He was Pul’s son by his first wife, Dangwimsai Pul.
+Former Arunachal Pradesh Chief Minister Kalikho Pul’s son Shubanso Pul was found dead at his apartment in the city of Brighton in the United Kingdom on Tuesday, EastMojo reported.
+He was Pul’s son by his first wife Dangwimsai Pul.
 Kalikho Pul had committed suicide in 2016.

 The Pul family is trying to get in touch with the Indian High Commission in the United Kingdom, so that his body could be brought back home, a family member told EastMojo.